Samsung's upcoming Unpacked lineup leaked in renders

-Samsung’s upcoming Galaxy Unpacked Event is scheduled for Wednesday, July 26th, where the company will likely show off its latest foldable, including the Galaxy Z Fold 5 and Flip 5, along with the Galaxy Tab S9 series and likely the Galaxy Watch 6.
+Samsung’s upcoming Galaxy Unpacked Event is scheduled for Wednesday, July 26th, where the company will likely show off its latest foldable, including the Galaxy Z Fold 5, the Galaxy Flip, the Galaxy Tab S9 series and likely the Galaxy Watch 6.

 While the event is still roughly three weeks away, a new leak has revealed the press renders of the upcoming products, giving us a better idea of what’s to come.
 The renders, shared by WinFuture, show the upcoming devices in several angles and colourways.